Please note: I receive commissions for purchases made through links in this post for the Flow by Plume Labs: https://honeygusto.com/flow-air-monitor

 Indoor air pollution

 I wouldn’t have said the Flow makes for the best indoor air quality monitor.
 You’ll primarily want to use this for outdoors, as the GPS coordinates would be redundant in your home.
+I’d say there are better products on the market for indoor environments.

 But are you worried about indoor air pollution?
 If so, have a watch of the short video below and click here to discover the indoor air pollution solutions.
 Remedy the worlds largest environmental health risk with this course.
 Nowadays, indoor air pollution is more of a concern as there are no regulations governing a safe standard for homes.